cevn/projectjellyfish/README.md

 4. Update CRON Job Run Frequency
  - On the administrative toolbar on the top of the page, navigate to Configuration>System>Cron Settings>Settings
- - On the Settings page, under "Single Job Settings," locate the job called "bah_order_com_cron," and adjust to your desired schedule
+ - On the Settings page, under "Single Job Settings," locate the job called "bah_order_com_cron", and adjust to your desired schedule
  - Click Save.
 If the changes are successful, a confirmation message will appear at the top of the screen.
-If you do not see this message, refresh the page, check "bah_order_com_cron," and try again.
+If you do not see this message, refresh the page, check "bah_order_com_cron", and try again.

 5. LDAP Configuration
  - Navigate to Configuration>People>LDAP Configuration